crazyhouse33/conf-merger/Readme.md

 # Configuration folder

+A configuration folder contain a set of reusable piece of configuration organized in a tree fashion.

 ## Regular configuration

-A configuration folder contain a set of reusable piece of configuration organized in a tree fashion.
+A configuration block.

 ## Combo configuration

-If /combo/ is present in a path to a configuration, then it's name is interpreted as a "-" list of configuration that are needed in order to trigger the combo.
+If /combo/ is present in a path to a configuration, then it's name is interpreted as a "-" separated list of configuration that, if all present in the user selection,  will trigger in the combo file.

+## Alias configuration

+If /alias/ is present in a path to a configuration, then the configuration is interpreted as a newline separated list of configuration to add to the mix.
+This feature is there only to facilitate breaking blocks of confs into smaller peaces without breaking scripts relying on the old block.

 # Cli